Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-The name ‘epilepsy’ comes from a Greek word meaning ‘struck by surprise’, reflecting the sudden and unpredictable onset of seizures.
+The word ‘epilepsy’ originates from a Greek word meaning ‘to seize’, reflecting the sudden and unpredictable onset of seizures.

-In France, 600,000 people are affected by this chronic neurological disease, which can manifest itself in different ways depending on the area of the brain affected.
+In France, 600,000 people are affected by this chronic neurological disease, which can present with different symptoms depending on the area of the brain affected.
 Around 50% of epilepsies begin before the age of 10.

-Epileptic seizures are the manifestation of excessive cerebral activity resulting from ‘hyperexcitation’ of the nerve cells - the neurons of the cerebral cortex - and their synchronisation.
+Epileptic seizures are caused by excessive brain activity resulting from the ‘hyperexcitation’ of nerve cells –the neurons in the cerebral cortex – and their synchronisation.

-1. generalised epilepsies, affecting around 1/3 of patients, when all the neurons in the cortex are recruited from the outset
+1. Generalised epilepsies, affecting around one third of patients, when all the neurons in the cortex are recruited immediately;

-There is not one epilepsy but several epilepsy syndromes of varying severity, defined by the age of onset of seizures, their cause, nature and frequency, and response to drug treatment.
+There is no single epilepsy, but rather several epileptic syndromes of varying severity, which are defined by the age of onset of seizures; their cause, nature and frequency; and their response to drug treatment.

-Today, drug treatments are effective in more than 2/3 of patients, although 30% are drug-resistant.
-Surgery should be considered for these patients, because when the seizure source can be identified and operated on, patients may no longer have seizures.
+Drug treatments today are effective for more than two thirds of patients; however, 30% of patients are drug-resistant.
+Surgery should be considered for these patients, because when the source of the seizure can be identified and operated on, patients may no longer have any seizures.

 13.02.2023 Understanding epilepsy in 2 minutes